llm-bible/llm-bible.github.io/_publications/herlihy2024overcoming.markdown

 bibkey: herlihy2024overcoming
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.01633"}
-tags: ['Training Techniques', 'Reinforcement Learning', 'RecSys', 'Pretraining Methods', 'Fine-Tuning', 'Prompting']
+tags: ['Fine-Tuning', 'Reinforcement Learning', 'Training Techniques', 'RecSys', 'Pretraining Methods', 'Prompting']
 ---
 We explore the use of Large Language Model (LLM-based) chatbots to power recommender systems.
 We observe that the chatbots respond poorly when they